Rushdi Nackerdien, Senior Global Advisor, Training and Capacity Building

-Rushdi Nackerdien is IFES' regional director for Africa.
-With more than 20 years of experience in democracy and elections, Nackerdien is an experienced and visionary project manager who has led and pioneered complex international and national programs.
-He brings his collaborative approach and learning to diverse teams in multiple cultures, ensuring that programs meet and exceed their business objectives on time and within budget.
-His work always seeks to uplift and empower stakeholders in their implementation, as he is an experienced facilitator who focuses on both the process as well as the outcome.
-His passion for work on the African continent, without losing a global perspective, has inspired important advances wherever he has worked.
+Rushdi Nackerdien is the International Foundation for Electoral Systems’ (IFES) senior global advisor for training and capacity building.
+With more than 25 years of experience in democracy and elections, Nackerdien is an experienced and visionary project manager who has led and pioneered complex international and national programs.
+He brings his collaborative approach and learning to diverse teams in multiple cultures, ensuring that programs meet and exceed their business objectives on time and within budget and that local capacity is strengthened.
+His work always seeks to uplift and empower stakeholders in their implementation, as he is an experienced facilitator who focuses on both the process and the outcome.
+His passion for work on the African continent and his global perspective have inspired important advances wherever he has worked.